Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 South Carolina Stats and Trends

-- South Carolina is 1-0 against the spread and 2-0 overall when the team records more than 22.8 points.
+- South Carolina is 1-0 against the spread and 2-0 overall in games when it scores more than 22.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.